alphagov/smart-answers/doc/regression-tests.md

 By default most of the assertions in the regression tests are combined into a single assertion at the end.
 If you want the regression tests to fail fast then set `ASSERT_EACH_ARTEFACT=true`.
 However, you should note that this more than doubles the time it takes them to run.

-Running the test re-generates a set of HTML/Govspeak files in `test/artefacts` based on the files in `test/data` and these are compared against the files in same directory in the git repository i.e. the *committed* versions of the files.
+Running the test regenerates a set of HTML/Govspeak files in `test/artefacts` based on the files in `test/data` and these are compared against the files in same directory in the git repository i.e. the *committed* versions of the files.

 ## Making changes